Morocco national football team: Formation and early years

-The beginnings of Morocco (1955–1963)

 In 1955, the Royal Moroccan Football Federation was established, at the end of the French protectorate of Morocco, which had lasted since 1912.

-On 19 October 1957, at the 2nd edition of the Pan Arab Games in Lebanon, Morocco made its debut as an independent country against Iraq, at the Camille Chamoun Sports City Stadium, and drew 3–3.
-At the tournament, Morocco took the first win in its history against Libya, winning 5–1, then beat Tunisia 3–1 to reach the semi-finals.
+On 19 October 1957, at the second edition of the Arab Games in Lebanon, Morocco made its debut as an independent country against Iraq, at the Camille Chamoun Sports City Stadium, and drew 3–3.
+At the tournament, Morocco recorded their first-ever win, defeating Libya 5–1, then beat Tunisia 3–1 to reach the semi-finals.
 After a 1–1 draw with Syria, lots were drawn to decide who would progress to the final, and Syria were selected at Morocco's expense.
 Morocco withdrew from the third-place play-off against Lebanon and finished fourth overall.

 Between 1957 and 1958, Morocco held numerous friendly matches against the National Liberation Front team, the representative of Algeria before its independence in 1958.
 In 1959, the team took part for the first time in an international competition, the qualifying rounds of the 1960 Rome Olympics.
 Drawn into a group with Tunisia and Malta, Morocco finished second on goal difference and failed to progress.
-That same year, the football federation of Morocco joined FIFA.
+That same year, the Royal Moroccan Football Federation joined FIFA.

 In 1960, Morocco competed in World Cup qualification for the first time.
-Drawn against Tunisia in the first round, Morocco won the first leg 2–1, while Tunisia won the second leg 2–1.
-A play-off held in Palermo, Italy also finished in a tie, so a coin toss was used to determine who progressed.
+Drawn against Tunisia in the first round, Morocco won the first leg 2–1, while Tunisia won the second leg by the same score.
+A play-off held in Palermo, Italy finished in a draw, so a coin toss was used to determine who progressed.
 Morocco won the toss, and beat Ghana 1–0 on aggregate to reach the inter-continental play-offs.
 Drawn against Spain, Morocco lost 4–2 on aggregate and thus failed to qualify.

-In 1961, Morocco held the Pan-Arab Games and won the football tournament, winning all five of their matches.
+The following year, Morocco held the Pan-Arab Games and won the football tournament, winning all five of their matches.
 Their third match, against Saudi Arabia, resulted in Morocco's biggest-ever victory, winning 13–1.
 They also claimed their first two wins against a European team, beating East Germany 2–1 and 2–0.

-In 1963, the Moroccan team came close to qualifying for the African Cup of Nations.
-In the decisive play-off against Tunisia, they were defeated 4–1 in Tunis and won 4–2 at home, they were therefore eliminated.
-At the Mediterranean Games in Naples 1963, they finished fourth after a 2–1 defeat in the final for third place against Spain's reserve team.
+In 1963, the Moroccan team came close to qualifying for the African Cup of Nations; in the decisive play-off against Tunisia, they were defeated 4–1 in Tunis and won 4–2 at home, therefore being eliminated.
+At the 1963 Mediterranean Games in Naples, they finished fourth after a 2–1 defeat in the final for third place against Spain's reserve team.